salvatorecampagna/CarND/term1/project2_traffic_sign_classifier/README.md

-**Traffic Sign Recognition**
+# Traffic Sign Recognition
 ---

-**Build a Traffic Sign Recognition Project**

-The goals / steps of this project are the following:
+Goals of this project:
 * Load the data set (see below for links to the project data set)
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture
 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images
-* Summarize the results with a written report

 [//]: # (Image References)